 The RMA requires Council to review its regional plans on a regular basis and sets out a formal Plan Change process for this to happen.
 Our starting point is checking what we know – what the Regional Policy Statement tells us to do, where the current plan is working and where it is not, and what our community is telling us.

-The review of the regional plans will be part of a formal Resource Management Act process.
+This review is a part of a formal Resource Management Act process.
 The broad steps include:

 - Reviewing and monitoring the effectiveness of current planning provisions under section 35(2)(b) of the RMA.
 See the following documents for the results of this review.